cogdog/wp-highlights/README.md

 You can also create stand alone content that is not part of the scrolling front if you use Pages.
 The format is similar to single posts, the top of the page uses the site header/background and page title, and a button that jumps down to the page content.
 See

 http://lab.cogdogblog.com/highlights/else/

+## Got Styles?

+Yep.
+The styles of the HTML5up theme are available; [see the demo site for examples](http://lab.cogdogblog.com/highlights/styles/).
+It might require some HTML editing to setup and/or maybe use of CSS classes.

 ## Uh Oh, Room 404